Alonso-del-Arte/aster7/README.md

 Use arrow keys to move your ship, T to shoot torpedoes and P to pause.
 At least in DOS BOX under Mac OS X, those have to be capital letters, so it might be best to keep Caps Lock on while playing.

 I don't remember the scoring scheme other than that you get 500 points for completing a level without crashing or getting shot.
 I'll have to review the source code to remember the other details.

+If you use QB64, the game will probably run so fast that you won't be able to complete a single level.
+You'll need to slow the game down somehow.